Create your own ecommerce website and start selling successfully with ShopWired today

 Unlimited: £99 per month

-Let’s take a look at each plan to explore what each one offers.
+Let’s take a look at what each plan offers.

 Ecwid Free Plan

-Ecwid has a free plan, which is great if you want to test the waters before parting with your cash.
-However, it’s important to note that the free version of Ecwid is very basic and lacks many of the features available on paid plans.
-You won’t be able to do things like offer discounts to customers or sell digital products.
-You also won’t be able to sell on social channels such as Facebook or Instagram.
-You’ll also be limited to 5 products, which means the free version of Ecwid won’t be a solution for most online merchants.
+Ecwid’s free plan is great if you want to test the waters before committing financially.
+However, it’s important to note that Ecwid’s free version is very basic and lacks many of the features available on paid plans.
+For example, you won’t be able to perform common ecommerce tasks like offer discounts to customers or sell digital products.
+You also can’t sell on social channels such as Facebook or Instagram.
+You’ll also be limited to 5 products, which means the free version of Ecwid won’t be a viable solution for most online merchants.

-The free plan is only recommended if you’re either a small merchant with only a handful of products, or someone looking to move on to a paid plan in the near future.
+The free plan is only recommended for merchants with only a handful of products, or someone looking to test the platform before moving on to a paid plan in the near future.

 Now let’s look at Ecwid’s paid plans.